albmtez/resources/kubernetes/ha-k3s-kube-vip/README.md

 kubectl get nodes
 ```

-We will install kube-vip in the first server node (**if no taints used, apply the file kube-vip-no-taint.yaml**).
+We will install kube-vip in the first server node.

 ```
 kubectl apply -f manifests/kube-vip-rbac.yaml